Hisashi Iwakuma

-Iwakuma was posted to Major League Baseball after the 2010 season, but he failed to come to an agreement with the winning bidder.
+Iwakuma was posted to MLB after the 2010 season, but he failed to come to an agreement with the winning bidder.
 After the 2011 season, Iwakuma signed with the Mariners.
-He was an MLB All-Star in 2013, as well as the third-place finisher for the 2013 American League Cy Young Award.
+He was an All-Star in 2013, as well as the third-place finisher for the 2013 American League Cy Young Award.

-On August 12, 2015, Iwakuma became the second Japanese player ever to pitch a no-hitter in Major League Baseball (joining Hideo Nomo, who threw two), throwing a three-walk, seven-strikeout 3–0 win over the Baltimore Orioles at Safeco Field.
-It was also his first MLB complete game, and the Mariners' fifth no-hitter in team history.
+On August 12, 2015, Iwakuma became the second Japanese player ever to pitch a no-hitter in MLB (joining Hideo Nomo, who threw two), throwing a three-walk, seven-strikeout 3–0 win over the Baltimore Orioles at Safeco Field.
+It was also his first MLB complete game and the Mariners' fifth no-hitter in team history.

-Early life and high school career
+Early life

 Iwakuma was born in Higashiyamato, Tokyo, and began playing baseball in the first grade before attending Horikoshi High School in Nakano.
 Iwakuma was inspired to become a pitcher after "looking up to" former Seibu Lions great Hisanobu Watanabe, who was known for his big-game pitching.
 While he never made it to a national tournament during his high school career, he led his team to the semi-finals of the West Tokyo Tournament as a senior in the summer of 1999.